 - Expy: He is basically this show's version of Professor Farnsworth from Futurama, and is even voiced by Billy West too.

 - Extreme Omnisexual: He is extremely eager to have sex with a gryphon, and it is implied that he actually did so.
 He also invited Elfo to join the cultist orgy in the castle dungeon, and to bring Luci along.

-- Mad Scientist: While he's technically a Mad Sorcerer, he does fit this archetype very well.
+- Mad Scientist: While he's technically a Mad Sorcerer (but in this setting what's the difference?), he does fit this archetype very well.
 Sorcerio is conducting highly unethical medical experiments by using Elfo as a guinea-pig in his private laboratory, draining his blood to try and figure out a way to create the Elixir of Life (and failing that, he also uses the blood to create other magic potions as well).